jrmeyerhofer/LITA2017/Lesson_8/README.md

 In the previous lesson, we built a New Book page.
 It was nice and functional, but requires us to update our display HTML file every time we add new data.
 With GAS Web Apps we can create a script that will dynamically include content in a webpage instead.

 1. Open Google Drive: https://drive.google.com
 2. **Copy** your Google Sheet from [Lesson 7](../Lesson_7/).
 If you didn't have time to finish, copy the final version listed at the bottom.
-Name it: LITA 2017 New Book List Web App (Lesson 8).
+Name it: "LITA 2017 New Book List Web App (Lesson 8)".
 3. Click on the Tools menu and choose Script Editor.<br />
 4. Add this code to your existing code.
 ```javascript